-A few years ago, GPK Company came to the spotlight by creating a microwave kiln for smelting metals and performing fire assays.
-The first product was a microwave kiln that was quickly followed with the creation of the KK-4 which GPK calls the Kwik Kiln.
+Gold Melting Furnaces: A few years ago, the spotlight was after creating a microwave kiln for smelting metals and performing fire assays.
+The first product was a microwave kiln that was quickly followed with the creation of the KK-4 which is called the Kwik Kiln.

 The KK-4 kit comes complete, minus propane and something to smelt, of course.
 The Kwik Kiln has seen fantastic success with more than 3,000 units sold over the last two years.
 That’s four Kwik Kilns a day and the demand is not slowing down.